Creating a Workbook

 For more information about sharing workbooks, see Accessing and Sharing Workbooks and Datasets.

-12. (Optional) To change the order in which the workbook visualizations are displayed, drag the workbook tab to a new position.
+12. (Optional) To change the order of your workbook visualizations, drag the workbook tab to a new spot.

 To create a new workbook or workbook visualization based on an existing dataset: